 As required by federal and state law, all suspected incidents of child abuse and/or neglect will be reported.
 In our district, the report must be taken to the principal and if he/she is not available, it is then given to his/her designee.
 The principal may then assign the nurse, counselor, social worker or school psychologist to obtain more information.
 However, since the school is not an investigating agency, all suspicious incidents will be reported to social services and/or law enforcement.
 The referring staff member is responsible for ensuring this process has been completed.
+Parents will then be contacted by the investigating agency.
 Outside agencies may speak with students during school hours when abuse is suspected.
+This outside agency may be the Shoshone/Arapahoe Social Services.
 When the appropriate agency has been contacted regarding child abuse by a school official, the name of the reporting person will be kept confidential.
 This policy is to protect the child as well as the person reporting the abuse.